matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 > "Key storage holds your cryptographic identity on the server along with the
 > keys that allow you to read your message history."

+> "Message history is unavailable because key storage is disabled."

 ⚠️ Avoid distinguishing between "secret storage" and "key backup" - these are both part of key storage.